hildaandrade-cloud/J124-Final-Project/README.md

 ## Introduction

-Crime data can help communities better understand patterns in public safety, but it must be interpreted carefully.
-This project analyzes publicly available Alameda County crime report data to examine which offenses appear most frequently and which cities account for the largest number of reports.
-The goal is to identify patterns while recognizing the limitations of the dataset.
+Crime data is essential in order for the community to gain a better understanding of patterns in public safety.
+However, it must be deconstructed carefully with context.
+In this project, I analyzed the Alameda County Crime Report dataset in order to examine which offenses were most common and which cities recorded the highest number of crime reports.

 [Alameda County Sheriff's Office crime reports covering the period July 2022 to present](https://data.acgov.org/datasets/53a54eb59d5f42038e80098384ba5156_2/explore?location=37.693191%2C-121.924887%2C10)